Affordable Housing with Built-In Margin, Real Property Exit & Downside Protection

 Align Product to End-Buyer Demand

-HUD-approved homes and FHA-friendly duplex structures expand the qualified buyer pool.
+townhomes on permanent foundations and FHA-friendly duplex structures expand the qualified buyer pool.

 Control Construction & Delivery